-The Moorings can set up a Skelligs Tour for you, they're located just a few minutes from the Skellig Centre and they offer plenty of advice on what to see and do in the are.
+The Moorings can set up a Skellig Michael Island Tour for you, they're located just a few minutes from the Skellig Visitors Centre and they offer plenty of advice on what to see and do in the are.

-Portmagee is on the Wild Atlantic Way coastal Route.
-If you drive up the Wet Coast of Ireland, be sure to add Portmaggee and the Skellig Islands into you itinerary.
+Portmagee is on the Wild Atlantic Way Coastal Route.
+If you drive up the West Coast of Ireland, be sure to add Portmaggee and the Skellig Islands into your itinerary.

 Read more on Ireland:

 Skellig Michael reaches 200 metres (600 feet) above sea level.
 There are steep drops and the climb can be a bit harrowing.
 Don't go too close to the edge and take your time when climbing the uneven rocky path up that dates back to the 6th century.